Indexerrowaty/Bitcoin-Mining-Simulator/README.md

 # Bitcoin Mining Simulator
-Our old game that we abandoned because it was not working and we made a better game.
-[Money Clicker](https://money-clicker.glitch.me).
+Our old game that we abandoned because it had trashy code.
+We also made a way better game called "[Money Clicker](https://money-clicker.glitch.me)".